BenWinchester/HEATDesalination/README.md

 #### Setting up your Python environment

-`heat-desalination` uses [Python 3.10](https://www.python.org/downloads/release/python-3100/).
-If you have installed the package `heat-desalination` following the instructions in the [Downloading HEATDesalination](#downloading-heatdesalination) section, then you should already have everything that you need.
+`HEATDesalination` uses [Python 3.10](https://www.python.org/downloads/release/python-3100/).
+If you have installed the package `HEATDesalination` following the instructions in the [Downloading HEATDesalination](#downloading-heatdesalination) section, then you should already have everything that you need.
 Otherwise, you will need to install the required dependencies.

 ##### Anaconda method